School of Mathematics and Statistics

 Where can I get help if I am having trouble understanding the material?

-Lecturers are available to help you at specified consultation times.
-The times are given in the unit's information sheet.
-If you need help because you do not have the necessary mathematical background for your unit of study you may attend the Mathematics Learning Centre.
+If you need help because you do not have the necessary mathematical background for your unit of study you may attend the Mathematics Learning Hub.
+Some units also offer a peer assisted study, watch out for announcements in your unit.

 Can I see my tutor outside the tutorial time?